 One of the mysteries of the English language finally explained.

-Any of several small plants of the arum family.
+Either of two small plants of the arum family.

 - ‘Jack-in-the Pulpits are native to wet woodlands and heavily foliaged areas from Nova Scotia to Minnesota and southward to Florida and Texas, so Kansas and Nebraska do not have exclusive rights to this exotic looking group.’

 - ‘The wildflowers, many of which bloom in May, include waterleaf, wild ginger, red trillium, Jack-in-the-pulpit, smooth and woolly blue violet, Solomon's seal, false Solomon's seal, and enchanter's nightshade.’

 Mid 19th century: so named because the erect spadix overarched by the spathe resembles a person in a pulpit.

 In this article we explore how to impress employers with a spot-on CV.